19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Wisdom.md

 Abbreviated as **WIS**

-A character's wisdom represents their mental willpower and how in tune their mind is with their physical senses of perception and intuition.
+A character's wisdom represents their mental willpower, perception, and intuition.
 Some applications of wisdom are:

 - The [Wisdom Discipline](../../Magic/Spellcasting/Spellcasting%20Disciplines/Wisdom%20Discipline.md)
 - Maintaining [Concentration](../../Magic/Spells/Concentration.md)